IlyaT21/Web-Scraping-w-Puppeteer/README.md

 ## Usage

-1. **Run the Script:**:
+1. **Run the Script:**

    ```sh
    npm start

    ```

-2. **Observe Output:**The script will perform web scraping tasks as defined in index.js and output the results to the console or save them as specified.
+2. **Observe Output:** The script will perform web scraping tasks as defined in index.js and output the results to the console or save them as specified.

 ## Project Structure